 There may be other benefits available to you.
 Please see our:

-- Income Security section for information about government income programs
+- Income Security section for information about government income programs.

-- Drug Programs page for information about Ontario’s Drug Benefit programs
+- Drug Programs page for information about Ontario’s Drug Benefit programs.

-- Employer Workplace Benefits and Insurance page for information about non-government employment-related benefits
+- Employer Workplace Benefits and Insurance page for information about non-government employment-related benefits.

 Tax Credits, Benefits and Incentives

 There are many tax credits, benefits and incentives available from the Canadian and Ontario governments for you and your children.
 Some of these benefits are explained below.
-If you have questions or concerns about these credits, benefits and incentives, you should get legal advice (see Getting legal help below).

 Disability Tax Credit

-The Disability Tax Credit (DTC) may help you to reduce the amount of income tax that you have to pay.
+The DTC may help you to reduce the amount of income tax that you have to pay.
 You or your dependants may be eligible for the DTC.
+You may be able to claim your dependant’s DTC to reduce your own income tax.
 A dependant for the DTC can be your spouse or common-law partner, your or your spouse’s or common-law partner’s parent, grand-parent, child, grandchild, brother, sister, aunt, uncle, niece or nephew.
-You may be able to claim your dependant’s DTC to reduce your own income tax.
-The rules can be complicated, so you should get advice from an income tax expert.
-AIDS service organizations (ASOs) and community agencies often have free income tax clinics (please see our HIV Info page for more information about community organizations and ASOs).

-You can get more information about tax deductions for people with disabilities, including the Disability Tax Credit/Disability Amount, from the Canada Revenue Agency at toll-free telephone 1-800-959-8281, TTY toll-free 1-800-665-0354, www.cra-arc.gc.ca/tx/ndvdls/sgmnts/dsblts/ddctns/menu-eng.html
+You can get more information about tax deductions for people with disabilities, including the Disability Tax Credit/Disability Amount, from the Canada Revenue Agency at toll-free telephone 1-800-959-8281, TTY toll-free 1-800-665-0354, or on the government of Canada website: www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities.html.

 Registered Disability Savings Plans (RDSPs)

 Registered Disability Savings Plans (RDSPs) were introduced by the Government of Canada in 2008.
 RDSPs are long-term savings plans for people with disabilities in Canada, including children.

 The RDSP “beneficiary” is the person with the disability who will benefit from the RDSP.
 To be the “beneficiary” of an RDSP, you must:

 - be under 60 years of age at the end of the calendar year that you open your RDSP